Skip to content

 Detailed description

 This prospective clinical observational, sequential dose-finding study is designed to determine the effective concentrations of liposomal bupivacaine for ultrasound-guided femoral nerve block in patients undergoing lower limb surgery or related procedures.
 All patients receive ultrasound-guided femoral nerve block performed by an experienced anesthesiologist using a standardized technique.
 A fixed injection volume of liposomal bupivacaine is administered, while the drug concentration is adjusted according to a modified up-and-down sequential method.
 The concentration for each subsequent participant is determined based on the response of the preceding participant.
 Following a positive response, the concentration is decreased; following a negative response, the concentration is increased by a pre-specified step size.
 The study is terminated after eight reversal points (crossovers) are observed.
 To independently characterize sensory and motor block dose-response relationships, participants are allocated into two endpoint-specific observation groups: Sensory block group Sensory function in the femoral nerve distribution is assessed 30 minutes after block placement using standardized sensory testing.
 Complete loss of sensation at 30 minutes is defined as a positive response, while preserved sensation is defined as a negative response.
 Motor block group Motor function of the quadriceps muscle is evaluated 30 minutes after block placement using a standardized motor strength assessment.
-Complete loss of quadriceps muscle strength or paralysis at 30 minutes is defined as a positive response, while preservation of motor function is defined as a negative response.
-The primary objective of this study is to estimate the EC50 and EC95 of liposomal bupivacaine for: femoral nerve sensory blockade, and femoral nerve motor blockade, based on sequential allocation data and appropriate dose-response modeling.
+The successful (positive) quadriceps motor block is defined as a decrease of ≥1 grade in the muscle strength of the quadriceps compared with that before the block.
+The primary objective of this study is to estimate the EC50 and EC95 of liposomal bupivacaine for:femoral nerve sensory blockade, and femoral nerve motor blockade, based on sequential allocation data and appropriate dose-response modeling.
 Secondary objectives include describing the differential sensory-motor block profile of liposomal bupivacaine and evaluating its clinical feasibility and safety for femoral nerve block applications.
 All patients are monitored for block-related adverse events, including signs of local anesthetic systemic toxicity, nerve injury, and other complications throughout the perioperative period.

 Interventions